jakubvalenta/human-activities/README.rst

 Tested on macOS Mojave.

-1. Download `Human Activities.app`_ and move it to *Applications*.
+1. Download `Human Activities 0.10.0.zip`_ and open it.

+2. Move the file *Human Activities.app" that appears to *Applications*.

    [screenshot moving to applications]

-2. Human Activities can now be started from *Launcher*.
+3. Human Activities can now be started from *Launcher*.

    [screenshot launcher]

-3. To automatically start Human Activities each time your Mac starts, open *System Preferences* > *Users & Groups*, click on the tab *Login Items*, click on the little plus sign icon and select the app *Human Activities*.
+4. To automatically start Human Activities each time your Mac starts, open *System Preferences* > *Users & Groups*, click on the tab *Login Items*, click on the little plus sign icon and select the app *Human Activities*.